rerobots/hardshare/doc/pages/install.md

 Please open a ticket at <https://github.com/rerobots/hardshare/issues>

-Installation instructions are provided for modern GNU/Linux distributions, such as Ubuntu_.
+Installation instructions are provided for modern GNU/Linux distributions, such as [Ubuntu](https://ubuntu.com/download/desktop).
 We are working to support other kinds of hosts, including Windows, macOS, and FreeBSD.
 If your host is not supported well, [please tell us](https://rerobots.net/contact).